 Liabilities arising as a consequence of such mis-delivery are not covered by P&I insurance.
-In the case of the UK Club, Rule 2, Section 17 proviso c, ii holds that the delivery of cargo without production of a bill of lading prejudices the Member's cover.
-There is a possibility that a claim for liabilities arising out of such mis-delivery might be covered by the Club but, this would only be at Directors' discretion.
+In the case of the UK Club, Rule 2, Section 17 proviso c, ii and iii hold that the delivery of cargo without production of a bill of lading prejudices the Member's cover.
+There is a possibility that a claim for liabilities arising out of such mis-delivery might be covered by the Club but, this would only be at the discretion of the Members’ Committee.

-I should mention that this P&I position is common to all P&I clubs in the International Group.
-Whether entered with the UK Club or another International Group Club, the shipowner faces liabilities, for which he may not be able to recover from the P&I Club, in case he mis-delivers cargo.
+This P&I position is common to all P&I Clubs in the International Group.
+Whether entered with the UK Club or another International Group Club, the shipowner faces liabilities for which he may not be able to recover from the P&I Club, in case he mis-delivers cargo.